rvizx/rvizx/README.md

 ### Hi there 👋

-I'm rvz a cybersecurity undergraduate that's passionate about offensive security.
+I'm rvz, a cybersecurity undergraduate that's passionate about offensive security.

 <!--